 Our guts have a way of trying to keep us out of danger.
 They tend to know something’s fishy even before our brains do so trust that feeling.
 Don’t do or agree to anything that feels even remotely “off.”

 With a world so big it can be hard to know which places will suit your needs and limit your apprehensions as a single female traveller.
 We’ve done some scouring and feel confident that these destinations are perfect for you:

-Dubronvik, Croatia: The country of Croatia has a low crime rating and activities that are great for solo travellers, everything from boating to kayaking to snorkelling and of course, lounging on beaches.
-The medieval vibes of the walled city of Dubronvik coupled with the oceanfront views and cobblestone streets make this a great place for solo travellers looking for a safe location to relax and party.
+- Dubrovnik, Croatia: The country of Croatia has a low crime rating and activities that are great for solo travellers, everything from boating to kayaking to snorkelling and of course, lounging on beaches.
+The medieval vibes of the walled city of Dubrovnik coupled with the oceanfront views and cobblestone streets make this a great place for solo travellers looking for a safe location to relax and party.
 Read more on Croatia here.